Cambodian genocide

 The massacres ended when the Vietnamese military invaded in 1978 and toppled the Khmer Rouge regime.
-By January 1979, 1.5 to 2 million people had died due to the Khmer Rouge's policies, including 200,000–300,000 Chinese Cambodians, 90,000–500,000 (Note: Estimates may vary according to scholars: * 90,000 deaths ~ 36% (Kiernan's 1982 estimate). * 500,000 to 560,000 deaths ~ 71,4% to 80% of total Cham population (DC-Cam and UN estimates).)
+By January 1979, 1.5 to 2 million people, amounting to 20% to 25% of the country's 1975 population, had died due to the Khmer Rouge's policies, including 200,000–300,000 Chinese Cambodians, 90,000–500,000 (Note: Estimates vary according to scholars: * 90,000 deaths ~ 36% (Kiernan's 1982 estimate). * 500,000 to 560,000 deaths ~ 71,4% to 80% of total Cham population (DC-Cam and UN estimates).)
 Cambodian Cham (who are mostly Muslim), and 20,000 Vietnamese Cambodians.
 20,000 people passed through the Security Prison 21, one of the 196 prisons the Khmer Rouge operated, and only seven adults survived.
 The prisoners were taken to the Killing Fields, where they were executed (often with pickaxes, to save bullets) and buried in mass graves.
 Abduction and indoctrination of children was widespread, and many were persuaded or forced to commit atrocities.
 As of 2009, the Documentation Center of Cambodia has mapped 23,745 mass graves containing approximately 1.3 million suspected victims of execution.
 Direct execution is believed to account for up to 60% of the genocide's death toll, with other victims succumbing to starvation, exhaustion, or disease.

 The genocide triggered a second outflow of refugees, many of whom escaped to neighboring Thailand and, to a lesser extent, Vietnam.
 In 2003, by agreement between the Cambodian government and the United Nations, the Extraordinary Chambers in the Court of Cambodia (Khmer Rouge Tribunal) were established to try the members of the Khmer Rouge leadership responsible for the Cambodian genocide.
 Trials began in 2009.
 On 26 July 2010, the Trial Chamber convicted Kang Kek Iew for crimes against humanity and grave breaches of the 1949 Geneva Conventions.
 The Supreme Court Chamber increased his sentence to life imprisonment.
 Nuon Chea and Khieu Samphan were tried and convicted in 2014 of crimes against humanity and grave breaches of the Geneva Conventions.
 On 28 March 2019, the Trial Chamber found Nuon Chea and Khieu Samphan guilty of crimes against humanity, grave breaches of the Geneva Conventions, and genocide of the Vietnamese ethnic, national and racial group.
 The Chamber additionally convicted Nuon Chea of genocide of the Cham ethnic and religious group under the doctrine of superior responsibility.
 Both Nuon Chea and Khieu Samphan were sentenced to terms of life imprisonment.